 Using MCP tools in action flows

-After you create an MCP server connection, the discovered tools are available for use in the action builder.
-MCP connectors are considered external actions and are identified by the connection name you provided and an MCP tag.
+After you create an MCP server connection, the discovered tools are available in the action builder.
+MCP connectors appear under External actions and are identified by the connection name you provided and an MCP tag.
 For more information about action flows, see Understanding the action builder and action flows.

-When the action flow runs, Zendesk calls the selected MCP tool on the external server using your configured inputs, then returns the tool’s output so you can use it in later steps.
+When the action flow runs, Zendesk calls the selected MCP tool on the external server using your configured inputs and returns the tool’s output for use in later steps.
+You can use a custom code step later in the flow to transform or extract specific fields from the output if necessary.

 To add an MCP tool as a step in an action flow